Cross-validation for change-point regression: pitfalls and solutions: Introduction

-Our theory builds on the work of \citet{zou2020consistent} who show consistency of a cross-validation scheme in their Theorems~1~and~2.
+Our theory builds on the work of \citet{zou2020consistent}, who show consistency of a cross-validation scheme in their Theorems~1~and~2.
 However inspection of their proofs shows that their conclusions as stated may need some caveats.
-Firstly, the proofs require all change-points to occur at even locations.
-This simplification of the model may be justified when the noise and signal strength are bounded away from $0$ and $\infty$ respectively.
-However by bypassing the issue of poor predictive performance described above, the insights of this asymptotic regime for finite samples are thus perhaps somewhat limited.
+Firstly, though not explicitly stated, the proofs require all change-points to occur at even locations.
+This simplification of the model may be justified when the noise and signal strength are bounded away from $0$ and $\infty$ respectively such that the expected errors of the fitted regression function are bounded; however, as explained above, this asymptotic regime may then have less relevance to practice.
 Secondly, it is unclear to us how the arguments in their proofs may be extended to allow for the maximum number of change-points considered and the true number of change-points to diverge; see the discussion before and after \eqref{eq:whatZouetalHaveShown} in Section~\ref{sec:proof:RescaledCV} in the supplementary material of our paper.
 This seems particularly relevant given that the number of change-points is the object of inference.
 In contrast, our result (Theorem~\ref{theorem:positiveResultRescaledCV}) allows for the number of change-points to tend to infinity.
-We verify the conditions of our general result for the case of optimal partitioning by employing a new result (Theorem~\ref{theorem:detectionPrecision} in Section~\ref{sec:optimalPartitioning}) on the existence of estimated change-points in the neighbourhood of true changes even when the number of changes has been incorrectly specified, which may be of independent interest.
+We verify the conditions of our general result for the case of least squares estimation by employing a new result (Theorem~\ref{theorem:detectionPrecision} in Section~\ref{sec:optimalPartitioning}) on the existence of estimated change-points in the neighbourhood of true changes even when the number of changes has been incorrectly specified, which may be of independent interest.

 In Section~\ref{sec:simulations}, we present numerical experiments that illustrate the performance of our new cross-validation schemes in comparison with commonly used change-point procedures using classical tuning parameter choices.
 We see that cross-validation with absolute error loss is competitive when the error distribution has been well-specified, but substantially outperforms classical methods in settings with heteroscedastic or heavy-tailed errors, or when outliers are present.
 We conclude with a discussion in Section~\ref{sec:discussion}.
-As well as additional numerical experiments, the Appendix also contains descriptions of generalisations of our methodology, and all proofs.
+The Appendix contains descriptions of generalisations of our methodology; additional numerical experiments as well as all proofs are contained in the supplementary material.